Automattic/wordpress-activitypub/readme.txt

 == Changelog ==

+= 2.3.1 =

+* Added: Enable Mastodon Apps: Add remote outbox fetching
+* Added: Help texts
+* Fixed: Compatibility issues with Discourse
+* Fixed: Do not announce replies
+* Fixed: Also delete interactions with deleted person
+* Fixed: Check Author-URL only if user is enabled for ActivityPub
+* Fixed: Generate comment IDs for federation from home_url
+* Removed: Beta label from the #Hashtag settings

 = 2.3.0 =

 * Added: Mark links as "unhandled-link" and "status-link", for a better UX in the Mastodon App